appressoas/django_cradmin/docs/apps.cradmin_resetpassword.rst

 cradmin_passwordreset/email/message.django.txt
     Override this to set the email message.

+    Any whitespace at the beginning of this template is removed automatically.

     Template context variables:

     - ``DJANGO_CRADMIN_SITENAME``: The value of the setting with the same name.